 - Single ventricle instead of two ventricles

-- Walls separating the four chambers of the heart may be poorly formed or absent
+- Poorly formed or missing walls separating the four chambers of the heart

 What are the signs and symptoms of Pediatric Dextrocardia?

 - Yellowed skin

 - Bluish skin

 - Trouble breathing

 Many times, doctors notice dextrocardia before a child is born during a prenatal ultrasound exam.
 They might recommend you get more ultrasounds of your baby to check for other problems in the heart.
 After your child is born, their doctor may perform tests to make sure they don’t have other structural heart defects or a missing spleen.
 These tests might include an echocardiogram (ultrasound of the heart) and blood tests.

 Some children are older before they are diagnosed.
 Your pediatrician might notice their heart sounds are louder on the right than on the left.
 If they don’t show any signs or symptoms of heart problems, they might not be diagnosed with dextrocardia unless they have a chest X-ray for other issues.
 If your child does have symptoms of a heart problem, they may need tests such as an echocardiogram to look at their heart in motion.